xtuml/bridgepoint/doc-bridgepoint/notes/9021_dependency/9021_dependency_dnt.md

 __Figure 4__

 6.4 Operation
-6.4.1  The Xtext parser needs to use the most up-to-date information when it validates MASL.
-Therefore, it may need to run a project refresh to pick up any dependency changes as it begins validation.
-6.4.2  The Xtext parser shall read the dependencies from the file and include them as part of the data to validate.
+6.4.1  The Xtext parser shall read the dependencies from the file and include them as part of the data to validate.

 ### 7. Design Comments